tshepang/blog/content/cat-python-and-perl.md

 ## notes

--   The Perl keyword, `my`, indicates that the variabe it refers to is local.
+-   The Perl keyword, `my`, indicates that the variable it refers to is local.
 Without that, it's taken to be global.
 As for Python, this is implicit, and depends on where the variable is placed (scope).
 -   Perl has special ways of identifying data types.
 In our example, `$`